 The USHJA Instructor Credential was developed to offer a comprehensive educational program for riding instructors.
 The credential will offer both a comprehensive online education as well as an in-person workshop and examination.

 Online coursework includes expanded content in athlete wellness and safety, sports psychology, stable management, riding theory, learning styles, and teaching methodologies that preserve the American Hunter/Jumper Forward Riding System.

 At the workshop, candidates will observe, learn, practice and collaborate on teaching and coaching techniques and methods.
-Candidates will be tested in-person on their teaching skills and will be provided individualized feedback.
-Upon successful completion of all prerequisite online courses, the workshop, and live examination, candidates will be awarded the status of USHJA Credentialed Instructor!
+During the live examination, candidates will be tested on their teaching skills and provided individualized feedback.
+Upon successful completion of all prerequisite online courses, the workshop, and passing score during the live examination, candidates will be awarded the status of USHJA Credentialed Instructor.